CSR/SustainabilityCSR ・ Sustainability

 Figure 6 Roadmap to FY2030 (Three Domestic Businesses)

-Figure 9 Tomoku Group Greenhouse Gas Emissions (Scope 1, 2)
+Figure 7 Tomoku Group Greenhouse Gas Emissions (Scope 1 and 2)

-Category 1 predominantly consists of containerboard used as raw materials in the Corrugated Container and Display Carton Business, while Category 11 is primarily driven by the use of houses sold in the Housing Business.
+Category 1 mainly consists of containerboard used as raw materials in the Corrugated Container and Display Carton Business, while Category 11 is largely comprised of emissions from the use of houses sold in the Housing Business.

 Going forward, we will strive to secure understanding for expanding the collection of primary data to calculate emissions more accurately.

-The high proportion of our Category 11 (Use of Houses Sold) is because our group's core Housing Business, Sweden House, has a primary energy consumption that falls significantly below energy-saving standards, yet the houses offer exceptional durability with a lifespan of 90 years, greatly exceeding that of standard houses.
+The reason for the high proportion in Category 11 (Use of houses sold) lies in the features of Sweden House, the flagship of our group’s Housing Business.
+Although its primary energy consumption is well below energy-saving standards, it offers exceptional durability with a lifespan of 90 years, far exceeding that of ordinary houses.

-We will continue to promote the design of houses with low BEI (Building Energy Index)—achieving an actual result of 0.61 in FY2022 and 0.58 in FY 2023—and strive to reduce emissions from housing use.
+We will continue to promote the design of houses with low BEI (Building Energy Index) values (0.58 in FY2024), and strive to reduce emissions from residential use.

 ** Sustainable Management Promotion Organization